Alluxio/alluxio/docs/en/Running-Hadoop-MapReduce-on-Alluxio.md

 # Configuring Hadoop

-In order for the Tachyon client jar to be available to the JobClient, you can modify `HADOOP_CLASSPATH` by changing `hadoop-env.sh` to:
+In order for the Alluxio client jar to be available to the JobClient, you can modify `HADOOP_CLASSPATH` by changing `hadoop-env.sh` to:

 ```bash
 $ export HADOOP_CLASSPATH=/<PATH_TO_TACHYON>/core/client/target/tachyon-client-{{site.TACHYON_RELEASED_VERSION}}-jar-with-dependencies.jar
 ```

-This allows the code that creates and submits the Job to use URIs with Tachyon scheme.
+This allows the code that creates and submits the Job to use URIs with Alluxio scheme.

-# Distributing the Tachyon Client Jar
+# Distributing the Alluxio Client Jar

-In order for the MapReduce job to be able to read and write files in Tachyon, the Tachyon client jar must be distributed to all the nodes in the cluster.
-This allows the TaskTracker and JobClient to have all the requisite executables to interface with Tachyon.
+In order for the MapReduce job to be able to read and write files in Alluxio, the Alluxio client jar must be distributed to all the nodes in the cluster.
+This allows the TaskTracker and JobClient to have all the requisite executables to interface with Alluxio.

 This guide on
 [how to include 3rd party libraries from Cloudera](http://blog.cloudera.com/blog/2011/01/how-to-include-third-party-libraries-in-your-map-reduce-job/) describes several ways to distribute the jars.
-From that guide, the recommended way to distributed the Tachyon client jar is to use the distributed cache, via the `-libjars` command line option.
+From that guide, the recommended way to distributed the Alluxio client jar is to use the distributed cache, via the `-libjars` command line option.
 Another way to distribute the client jar is to manually distribute it to all the Hadoop nodes.
 Below are instructions for the 2 main alternatives: